sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-01-03-compression.md

 ---

 I have a friend, Reginald.
-Not Reggie or Reg, he likes all the syllables.
+Not Reggie or Reg.
+He likes all the syllables.
 He was really into speedrunning when we were in college.
 Still is, I guess, but he has a kid now and that hobby is a bottomless time-pit.
 Anyway, the story starts when I was over at his place for a barbecue.
-It was mostly Angie's friends -- Angie's his wife -- so Reginald had shown up for a few minutes at the start to shake hands, then disappeared.
+It was mostly Angie's friends there -- Angie's his wife -- so Reginald had shown up for a few minutes at the start to shake hands, then disappeared.

-I found him in his home "office", which was really just a private room with a computer and a door that closed, which also mean it was his gaming setup these days.
+I found him in his home "office".
+It was really just a private room with a computer and a door that closed, which also mean it was his gaming setup these days.
 He was playing one of the new neural-net open world games.
 AI Dungeon 3D Returns: Founder's Edition or some